canonical/operator-libs-linux/README.md

 - [snap] - a library for installing and working with [snap packages].
 - [systemd] - a library for manipulating services managed by the `systemd` init system.
 - [passwd] - a library for manipulating Linux users and groups.
+- [grub] - a library for managing Linux kernel configuration via GRUB.
+- [sysctl] - a library for managing kernel parameters at runtime via `sysctl`.

 ## Contributing